deepns/codegym/notes/journal.md

 ### Jan

+#### 01/27/25 22:39

+- Tried creating a simple todo application from scratch.
+Added the source, basic templates and helm chart.
+Haven't tested any of them, feeling so sleep. will try the deployment tomorrow.

 #### 01/26/25 21:13

 - Learning about Helm chart.
 Tried create a helloword chart using `helm create helloworld`.
 It created the deployment and a service for nginx, default files shown below.